wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## Signaling Address Registration Support

-The client MUST NOT register addresses using this mechanism unless the network's DHCPv6 servers support address registration.
+To avoid undesired multicast traffic, the client MUST NOT register addresses using this mechanism unless the network's DHCPv6 servers support address registration.
 The client can discover this using the OPTION_ADDR_REG_ENABLE option.
 The client SHOULD include this option code in all Option Request options that it sends.
-If the client receives and processes a Reply message with the OPTION_ADDR_REG_ENABLE option, it concludes that the network supports address registration.
+If the client receives and processes an Advertise or Reply message with the OPTION_ADDR_REG_ENABLE option, it concludes that the network supports address registration.
 When the client detects that the network supports address registration, it SHOULD start the registration process and immediately register any addresses that are already in use.
-The client SHOULD NOT stop registering addresses until it disconnects from the link, even if subsequent Reply or Advertise messages do not contain the OPTION_ADDR_REG_ENABLE option.
+The client SHOULD NOT stop registering addresses until it disconnects from the link, even if subsequent Advertise or Reply messages do not contain the OPTION_ADDR_REG_ENABLE option.

 The client MUST discover whether the network supports address registration every time it connects to a network or when it detects it has moved to a new link, without utilizing any prior knowledge about address registration support by that network or link.
 This host behavior allows networks to progressively roll out support for the address registration option across the DHCPv6 infrastructure without causing clients to frequently stop and restart address registration if some of the network's DHCPv6 servers support it and some of them do not.